gonzalo-bulnes/gonzalo-bulnes.github.io/_drafts/2015-10-29-temporary-title.md

 ##### Fixing the tree representation: domains of validity

 Let's create an **alternative** tree representation that we can use it to predict the `git log` command outcome.
 Pretty neat, isn't it?
-That a tree, no doubt about that, and a good complement to tree representation which we use to predict the `git rebase` behaviour.
+That a tree, no doubt about that, and a good complement to tree representation which we already use to predict the `git rebase` behaviour.
 ![A fat-tree alternative graphical representation of a git repository.](../../../../../images/gardening_with_git/alternative-tree-representation.png)

 Now, we have **two trees**: a _skinny_ tree and a _fat_ tree, which both model properly the Git behaviour of different kinds of commands.
-Understanding the difference between both kinds of commands is the clue to determine **which representation we should use** to predict the output of _any_ given Git command.
+Understanding the difference between both kinds of commands is the key to determine **which representation we should use** to predict the output of _any_ given Git command.
 ![The two tree representations of a git repository used to predict the Git commands outcome.](../../../../../images/gardening_with_git/tree-representations.png)

 What makes the `git rebase` and `git log` commands different?
 The former deals with branches in a _collective_ manner, while the latter does treat them _individually_.
+You only need _one_ branch to use `git log`, but you need at least two of them to perform a `git rebase` operation.

 | Operations dealing with branches collectively | Operations on individual branches  |
 |:----------:|:-------------:|